BA, MA, PhD, FHEA

 Biography

 After completing a BA in English and History and an MA in Race and Resistance, I undertook a doctoral project at the University of Leeds in 2016.
-My thesis, titled 'Remapping Black Internationalism during the 1930s', provides the basis for my first book manuscript.
-During my time at Leeds, I took on roles including postgraduate tutor in the School of History and Interconnections Rep for the Faculty of Arts, Humanities, and Cultures.
+My thesis, titled 'Remapping Black Internationalism during the 1930s', provides the basis for my forthcoming book, Frontiers of Black Freedom.
+During my time at Leeds, I was also a postgraduate tutor in the School of History and the Interconnections Rep for the Faculty of Arts, Humanities, and Cultures.
 Following my PhD, I engaged in a period of further research activity as a LAHRI Postdoctoral Fellow and a Visiting Fellow at the Eccles Centre of the British Library.
 I took up my present post as Lecturer in Modern History at the University of Aberdeen in August 2021.

 Research Overview

-Frontiers of Black Freedom: Cultures of Anti-Racist Solidarity during the 1930s (forthcoming, University of Illinois Press)
+Frontiers of Black Freedom: Internationalism, Americanism, and Anti-racist Solidarity during the 1930s (forthcoming, University of Illinois Press)

 In the aftermath of the 2020 Black Lives Matter uprisings, anti-racism appears as a key dynamic in global politics.
 This book examines how, in the decade before the Second World War and the framing of the Universal Declaration on Human Rights, African American activist-intellectuals confronted racial hierarchies at global and local levels by imagining and making alliances that stretched far beyond the transatlantic diaspora.
 Such efforts form part of the pre-history of later civil rights struggles, and ultimately lay groundwork for the present global resistance to white supremacy.